Tuesday, July 7, 2026

 "A woman giving birth to a child has pain because her time has come; but when her baby is born she forgets the anguish because of her joy that a child is born into the world.
 So with you: Now is your time of grief, but I will see you again and you will rejoice, and no one will take away your joy." - John 16:21-22

-A few months ago we celebrated my oldest son Jeremy's thirty-fifth birthday.
+A few months ago we celebrated my oldest son Jeremy's forty-second birthday.
 We had a great meal, talked, laughed and just had a joyful time together as a family.
-Thirty-five years ago it was a little different, as I sat with my dear wife during her twelve-plus hours of labor.
+Forty-two years ago it was a little different, as I sat with my dear wife during her twelve-plus hours of labor.
 The delivery itself was quite painful and seriously complicated for both Jayne and the little guy.
 And here he is today, not so little, still quite complicated, but a joy to behold.

 The disciples were about to enter into a seriously complicated time of pain.
 Grief would overwhelm them and fear would haunt them.
 Questions and doubt would rob them of sleep and prevent them from experiencing any peace or joy.
 But Jesus promised that they would see him again, the grief would be gone and then they would rejoice.